Germantown, Tennessee Real Estate

 Schools, Health, Transportation

-Germantown is served by Shelby County Schools.
-Dogwood Elementary, Farmington Elementary, Riverdale Elementary, Germantown Elementary, Middle and High, Houston Middle and High, all have outstanding GreatSchools ratings.
+Germantown is served by its very own Germantown Municipal School District.
+Dogwood Elementary, Farmington Elementary, Riverdale Elementary, Houston Middle and High, all have outstanding GreatSchools ratings.
 There are also several private schools which include St. George’s Day School, Evangelical Christian School, Our Lady of Perpetual Help School, Bodine School, Phoenix School, Madonna Learning Center, and Memphis Oral School for the Deaf.
 Higher education institutions include The University of Memphis, Rhodes College, Christian Brothers University, Southwest Tennessee Community College, Baptist College, and Remington College.

 Methodist LeBonheur Healthcare Germantown Hospital, a full-service medical facility, serves the community.
 Other medical facilities in the city include the Baptist Rehabilitation Hospital, Campbell Clinic Surgery Center, the Neurological Surgery Center, Radiation Oncology Center, Ambulatory Surgery Center and University of Tennessee Medical Group.